 The keywords suggest that there continue to be absences around pleasure, emotions and the social dimensions of sexuality.
 Again, this does very little to create a positive discourse around sexual identity and activity.
 Whereas there continue to be absences around love and consent, violence, bullying, abuse, safeguarding and harassment do now appear as keywords, which suggests that RSE is beginning to address these important issues more directly.

 A closer analysis of the words occurring outside the top 40 keywords shows that there are some references to ‘feelings’ in the corpus.
 There are a total of 79 references to feel* in the whole corpus.
-The asterisk indicates that the word is a lemma i.e. the base forms of words which can vary in terms of word class, grammatical tense and so on (for example, promot* includes promote, promotes, promoting, promotion etc.).
+The asterisk indicates that the word is a lemma i.e., the base forms of words which can vary in terms of word class, grammatical tense and so on (for example, promot* includes promote, promotes, promoting, promotion etc.).
 However, closer examination of these occurrences reveals that many of them actually refer to teachers’ feelings about their levels of confidence in delivering the subject and about young people feeling ‘safe’ in lessons.
 Very few of the occurrences refer to the place of feelings and emotions in intimate relationships.
 This appears to be still largely dominated by the language of risk, heterosexual reproduction, and language which places responsibility for the negative outcomes of sexual activity on girls.

 Furthermore, the ‘feelings’ that are referred to in the occurrences tend to be negative ones, particularly fear, insecurity and lack of confidence.
 There are, for example, 38 occurrences of concerns, 23 occurrences of vulnerable, 5 occurrences of anxiety, 26 occurrences of unwanted and 9 occurrences of fear.
 I argue that these words taken together produce a cumulative discourse around fear and insecurity as the dominant emotions linked to sex and relationships in the corpus.
 By comparison, there are fewer occurrences of words which refer to positive emotions – in the whole corpus, the only ones which could be found were love (6 occurrences), happy (5 occurrences) and enjoy (4 occurrences).
 It seems, therefore, that sexuality (in terms of identity and relationships) is discursively related to negative affect in the documents comprising the corpus.

 These findings warrant further investigation.
 What exactly do the fears, insecurities and concerns refer to and what bases do they have (if any)?
 Why are these feelings so pervasive in the documents, while expressions of positive feelings such as love and pleasure have relatively few occurrences?
-In order address these questions, I argue that we need to move beyond the corpus itself and engage with the historical context of RSE in the UK.
+In order address these questions, we need to move beyond the corpus itself and engage with the historical context of RSE in the UK.
 This is where Leap’s concept of spectrality, within a broader historical sociolinguistics framework, can offer insights into why fear appears to be such a pervasive feeling in relation to the teaching about RSE in schools.

 Spectrality in RSE